AthulSPrakash/AthulSPrakash/README.md

-## Hi , I'm Athul.
-I'm a software developer and artist!
+## Hi , I'm a software developer and artist!

 - 🌱 I’m pursuing a career in full-stack web development
 - 👯 I’m looking to collaborate with other developers